William Merritt Chase: Chase's roles: father, artist, teacher

 At the instigation of Mrs. William Hoyt, Chase opened the Shinnecock Hills Summer School of Art on eastern Long Island, New York in 1891.
 He taught there until 1902.
 Chase adopted the plein air method of painting, and often taught his students in outdoor classes.
 He also opened the Chase School of Art in 1896, which became the New York School of Art two years later with Chase staying on as instructor until 1907.
 Chase taught at the Pennsylvania Academy of the Fine Arts from 1896 to 1909; the Art Students League from 1878 to 1896 and again from 1907 to 1911; and the Brooklyn Art Association in 1887 and from 1891 to 1896.
 Along with Robert Henri, who became a rival instructor, Chase was a prominent teacher whose influence on American artists at the turn of the 20th century was widely recognized.

 In addition to his instruction of East Coast artists like George Bellows, Louise Upton Brumback, Howard Chandler Christy, Kate Freeman Clark, Jay Hall Connaway, Mariette Leslie Cotton, Charles Demuth, Silas Dustin, Lydia Field Emmet, George Pearse Ennis, Rosalie Lorraine Gill, Marsden Hartley, Annie Traquair Lang, John Marin, M. Jean McLane, Frances Miller Mumaugh, Georgia O'Keeffe, Leopold Seyffert, Elizabeth Sparhawk-Jones, Joseph Stella, Lillian Elvira Moore Abbot, and Edward Charles Volkert, he had an important role in influencing California art at the turn of the century, especially in interactions with Arthur Frank Mathews, Xavier Martinez, Percy Gray and Shirley Williamson.
 He also had an important role in influencing Texas Impressionism, and taught painters Julian Onderdonk and Alice Schille.
-He also taught Midwestern artist, Sara Shewell Hayden.
+He also taught Midwestern artists, Sara Shewell Hayden and Grace Ravlin.